About Us

 Marcia Heard - Board Vice President

-Renee is a community partner and volunteer, committed to helping others through the spirit of service.
-She is the current co-Vice President of the Junior League of Summit’s community Thrift Shop and is the Secretary of the Fortnightly Club.
+Renée is a community partner and volunteer, committed to helping others through the spirit of service.
+She is the current Vice President of the Fortnightly Club.
 She is a core volunteer at Bridges Outreach, focused on their Newark outreach runs.
 She also leads Bridges’ Teens Tackle Homelessness program and is a Meals on Wheels volunteer through Sage Eldercare.
 Prior to dedicating her time to community-based organizations, Renee spent her career in the financial industry.
 Renee hails from the San Francisco Bay Area and studied literature at the University of California, Santa Barbara.
 Outside of volunteerism, Renee is passionate about family, travel, reading and making art.

 Phil Binghjam Cropped Headshot